aksingal-dev/BCHacksLite/README.md

 # BCHacksLite
-Please use either the Jar file with command line or the main method in ChooseYourOwnCandy.java with an IDE to start the game.
+Please use the main method in ChooseYourOwnCandy.java with an IDE to start the game.

 We hope you like it!